-If you want to really push the boat out, the best duvet for you might be the grandly named Marlowe from British luxury sleep brand Brook + Wilde.
-This 10 tog duvet sits at the top of the brand's bedding range, and is fabulously soft and cosy.
-Down-proof Egyptian cotton encases a lofty and plump filling of 90% new white Hungarian goose down, with certifications to guarantee it's ethically sourced.
+For maximum duvet luxury, look no further than the Marlowe from British sleep brand Brook + Wilde.
+It's a 10 tog duvet from the high end of its bedding range, and it's gloriously soft and cosy, with Egyptian cotton surrounding a filling of 90% new white Hungarian goose down, with certifications to guarantee it's ethically sourced.
 As you'd expect, this duvet is sumptuous and well-made... the only real question is how much you're willing to spend, because these it doesn't come cheap (although a Brook + Wilde discount code or deal might help).

 If you don’t like the idea of a feather or down duvet but want something that’s breathable, the John Lewis Perfect Natural Mulberry Silk Duvet promises to do just that.
 This duvet is beautifully soft and warm, which is thanks to several of its design innovations.
 Firstly, the natural silk fibres of the silkworm.
 Secondly, the 300-thread count cotton sateen cover, which gives it its breathability.
 The silk feels thinner than down but works well to regulate body temperature during those milder nights, plus it's a great choice for allergy sufferers.
 Overall, for a spring/summer duvet that pleases everyone, you can’t go wrong.

 How to choose the best duvet: buying tips